Pinus sylvestris: Distribution and habitat

 Pinus sylvestris is the only pine native to northern Europe, ranging from Western Europe to Eastern Siberia, south to the Caucasus Mountains and Anatolia, and north to well inside the Arctic Circle in Fennoscandia.
 In the north of its range, it occurs from sea level to 1000 m, while in the south of its range it is a mountain tree, growing at 1200–2600 m altitude.
+Its distribution intersects with T. piniperda's habitat, making the beetle a primary pest of the tree.

 The species is mainly found on poorer, sandy soils, rocky outcrops, peat bogs or close to the forest limit.
 On fertile sites, the pine is out-competed by other tree species, usually spruce or broad-leaved trees.